 The easiest way to think about this point is to take the needs of a customer and figure out how your services can meet them, not the other way around.
 This is what listening to the customer is all about.

-When an insurance agent approaches their sales in this way, they are more likely to earn a customer’s trust, which is sometimes the hardest part of selling.
+When insurance agents approach their sales in this way, they are more likely to earn a customer’s trust, which is sometimes the hardest part of selling.

 This can mean selling a product that you know will not earn you the same amount of commission, but you will develop a business relationship with a customer that knows you are here to help and not milk them for their money.